GouniManikumar12/aip-spec/PRD.md

 ---

-*This Product Requirements Document defines the AdMesh Exchange Protocol (AMXP) v0.1.
+*This Product Requirements Document defines the Agentic Intent Protocol (AIP) v0.1.
 Together with the API schemas, event flow diagrams, and integration guides, it establishes the foundational specification for agentic and conversational advertising.
-AdMesh Network operates the reference implementation, but any compliant ad network can adopt AMXP to power its own marketplace.
+AdMesh Network operates the reference implementation, but any compliant ad network can adopt AIP to power its own marketplace.
 Together they establish the intent-monetization layer for the agent economy.*